kc-z-e-n/PopcornTogether/README.md

 If the user is logged in, they will be able to access the below two functions:
  1. Users can mark a movie as watched, which is then logged in the <ins>watchedlists</ins> collection for future reference or social sharing.
  2. Users can save movies they are interested in watching later.
 This is stored in the MongoDB <ins>wishlists</ins> collection.

-Movies added to the respective lists are stored in MongoDb via their movieId.
+Movies added to the respective lists are stored in MongoDB via their movieId.
 This will enable generation of the next few features.

-## Watched List
+This addresses the user concern we have identified
+> As a user who wants to find a movie that fits my mood and preferences today, I want to be able to type genres and other search criterias.
+I want to use the search bar to find movies that apply.

+### Watchedlist
 Core feature

 This page will display all the movies that the user has marked as watched.
-The data will be stored in MongoDB.
-We will also make use of the movies added to the watchedlist to compile statistics for our watch statistics feature.
+We will also make use of the movies added to the Watchedlist to compile statistics for our watch statistics feature.
 This collects information on the movies the user has watched to provide insight into their watch preferences and history.

+The data will also be stored in MongoDB.

-## Wishlist
+### Wishlist
 Core feature

 This page allows users to record down movies that they wish to watch in the future but do not have time for now.
 The purpose of this feature is:
 1. Help the user track the movies they have not gotten around to watching.
 2. Help friends discover common movies they can watch together

-The data will be stored in MongoDB.
+The data will also be stored in MongoDB.

-Together, the watchedlists and wishlists address the user concern that we have identified
+Together, the Watchedlists and Wishlists address the user concern that we have identified
 > As a user who wants to remember what kind of movies I have watched and also want to watch.

-## Friends List
+### Friends List
 Core feature

 Allow users to easily connect with others on the platform by adding them to their Friends List.
 This feature will allow them to: